Sabu (wrestler): Return to TNA (2010)

-Independent circuit (2012–2021)
+Return to independent circuit (2012–2021)

 On January 14, 2012, Sabu returned to the former ECW Arena, when he defeated Justin Credible at an Evolve event in the venue's final professional wrestling event.
 In 2013, Sabu completed a UK tour, wrestling for a number of the UK's top promotions.
 Sabu entered the Extreme Rising World Championship tournament but was eliminated in the first round by Devon Storm.

 On March 30, 2013, Sabu made his Newfoundland wrestling debut when he wrestled in the Newfoundland and Labrador based company's CEW "King Of The Rock" tournament.
 This was a two-show event which saw Sabu defeat multiple CEW mainstays such as CEW headliners Psycho Mitch and Krys Krysmon.
 Sabu ultimately lost the tournament after a brutal match with Scott Gotch in which Sabu lost intentionally at the request of CEW owner Dennis Guthrie.
 As a reward, CEW owner enshrined Sabu as the new CEW Newfoundland Heritage Champion.
-He defended his title in a Fatal Four-Way elimination match on April 1, 2013 for CEW in St. Lawrence, NL against Justin Lock, Tony King and Brandon Flip.
+He defended his title in a Fatal Four-Way elimination match on April 1, 2013, for CEW in St. Lawrence, NL against Justin Lock, Tony King and Brandon Flip.
 In Scotland, Sabu challenged Jack Jester for the ICW Heavyweight Championship but was defeated.
 Sabu returned to ICW in 2015 to continue his feud with Jester and challenge the ICW World Heavyweight Champion Drew Galloway but was again defeated.

-Sabu has also worked for Pro Wrestling Holland, where he has held the PWH Championship.
+Sabu also worked for Pro Wrestling Holland, where he held the PWH Championship.
 On October 18, 2014, at Insurrection, Sabu defeated Balls Mahoney to win the WWL Extreme Championship.
 He lost the title against Monster Pain.
-He has also wrestled for the Big Time Wrestling independent circuit.
+He also wrestled for the Big Time Wrestling independent circuit.

-On November 15, 2014, Melissa Coates began accompanying Sabu to the ring as the "Super Genie".
-Their partnership continued until her death on June 23, 2021.

 On June 5, 2015, Sabu lost a match to his long-time partner Rob Van Dam in Scranton, Pennsylvania.
 At the end of the match, after pinning Sabu, RVD helped him up off the mat and both raised hands together.

 On August 17, 2018, Sabu lost to Nick Gage at a GCW event.